 Entering the tent, I saw that about half the crowd had left, too incapacitated by booze to stand, sit or even focus their eyes, I’d bet.
 11pm is late for drunk honkies on a Saturday night at the Northern Lights.
 Casino Cops were still checking tickets for assigned seats, even though the once orderly placed folding chairs were now scattered, knocked over, or in weird snakey non-lines.

 The band came on before Morris, cranking out an extended intro before he preened center stage.
 As expected, this iteration of the Time is not the original group, or the re-named Original 7ven, who issued the follow-up to “Pandemonium”, a great album called “Condensate” in 2011.
-I recommend you get the version with the DVD – it has a fantastic documentary / group bull session that reveals a lot of the psychology of the group, including a hint of why gloomy guitar slinger Jesse split that reunion after one show and seemingly kill it dead forever.
+I recommend you get the version with the DVD – it has a fantastic documentary / group bull session that reveals a lot of the psychology of the group, including a hint of why gloomy guitar slinger Jesse split that reunion after one show and seemingly killed it dead forever.
 But I digress.
 This is the latest version of the band as seen in “Jay & Silent Bob Strike Back” with Morris, Monte and Jellybean, plus some hired hands.
-For some reason, while Prince won’t allow the original guys to use the name “The Time”, he will allow (or can’t stop) a band called “Morris Day and the Time.”
-Go figure; he’s a frustrating genius.
+For some reason, while Prince wouldn’t allow the original guys to use the name “The Time”, but he would allow (or can’t stop) a band called “Morris Day and the Time.”
+Go figure; he was a frustrating genius.